tiiuae/onebitllms/README.md

 *What models can I fine-tune?*

-To the best of our knowledge, as of today, only Falcon-Edge series models published their **pre-quantized** checkpoints, thus compatible with `onebitllms`.
+To the best of our knowledge, as of today, only Falcon-Edge and recent Microsoft BitNet series models published their **pre-quantized** checkpoints.
 If in the future other models gets published together with their **pre-quantized** checkpoints, they should be compatible with `onebitllms` out-of-the-box.

 *What else can I do with `onebitllms`?*